 residentialLaight Street Lofthide

 Close to Hudson Square near the entrance to the Holland Tunnel, Cobblestone Lofts at 28 Laight Street is at the northern end of TriBeCa.
-The 7-story complex, which is composed of four red-brick former late 19th Century warehouses, was converted in 2001 to 32 condominium apartments in 2001.
+The 7-story complex, which is composed of four red-brick former late 19th Century warehouses, was converted in 2001 to 32 condominium apartments.
 The site had been formerly owned by Trinity Episcopal Church.

 Architectural features include marble slab walls, which were discovered and presented to the client quite opportunistically following a visit to a local stone supplier.